BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 df[df['Product_Name'] == target_name]['State'].value_counts()
 ~~~
 This output tells us that Florida and Texas were the most popular states with the Bretford Table,
-and therefore a statistically significant association between Fort Lauderdale and the Bretford Table is conceivable
+and therefore a statistically significant association between Fort Lauderdale and the Bretford Table is conceivable.
 ~~~
 Florida       2
 Texas         2